jexuswebserver/jexus_docs/manager/tutorials/ancm-diagnostics.rst

 Background
 ----------
 An ASP.NET Core web app requires certain setup before being executed properly.
-However, the configuration steps are complex and certain things might be neglected.
-A diagnostics tool can reveal typical configuration mistakes and help resolve them.
+However, the configuration steps are complex and critical settings might be neglected, which leads to failed deployment and miserable issues.

+A thorough diagnostics tool can reveal typical configuration mistakes and help resolve them.

 The Built-in ASP.NET Core Diagnostics
 -------------------------------------